 The female spiders have striking reddish, black, and yellow colors.
 They have a pair of large tubercles at the back end of their abdomen that point outward and forms an arrow-shaped body.
 With a deeper look into such spiders, they form their shapes almost like a colorful “Flying V” electric guitar.
 The cephalothorax (head) and legs are usually brown or orange.

-The dorsal side of the spider (underside) is mostly black with red and yellow markings.
+The ventral side of the spider (underside) is mostly black with red and yellow markings.

 The males don’t have any spines on their abdomen but since they are only half the size of the female, they are rarely seen.